tueimage/essential-skills/medical-images.md

 ## Reading Dicom files with SimpleITK

 Dicom is the primary format for medical images.
 Like the `*.mhd`, Dicom splits an image into metadata and raw data.
 Contrary to `*.mhd` files however, the raw data and the header are in the same file.
 Almost all vendors of 3D medical imaging hardware use a version of this format.
-As a consequence, the headers in Dicom files form different manufacturers can be very different.
-The Python package `pydicom` can be used to load Dicom files and access the header parameters.
+As a consequence, the headers in Dicom files from different manufacturers can deviate extensively.

 Dicom files are usually 2D image files.
 Volumes are stored as folders of 2D Dicom files.

 Dicom files can also be read and written using SimpleITK.
-It uses the same functions as `*.mhd` files:
+This requires the same functions that are used for loading `*.mhd` files:

 ```python
 itk_image = sitk.ReadImage('/path/to/dicom/file.dcm')